albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 1. [`InitializingBean`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/InitializingBean.html)
 1. [`DisposableBean`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/DisposableBean.html)

 Implementing any (or both) of these two interfaces will tell Spring how to interact with your [beans](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-definition).
 It is important to note that Spring has been with us for quite some time, [since October 2002](https://en.wikipedia.org/wiki/Spring_Framework), and Spring had to work with older versions of Java where features like [interface default methods](#what-are-default-and-static-methods) were not available.
-Using the `instanceof` and cast operators together with these two interfaces, Spring was able to initialise beans after creating them and displose beans before stopping them.
+Using the `instanceof` and cast operators together with these two interfaces, Spring was able to initialise beans after creating them and dispose beans before stopping them.

 Consider the following two interfaces